dreamhost/cumulus-switch/README.md

 This cookbook provides an interface via attributes to the [official Cumulus cookbook](https://github.com/CumulusNetworks/cumulus-linux-chef-modules)'s providers.

-You can use this cookbook to configure interfaces (including bridges and bonds), ports, licensing, and more.
+What can this configure?
+* Interfaces
+* Bridges
+* Bonds
+* Port HW
+* Management VRF

 The idea here is to be able to have a flexible interface that can be used for configuring Cumulus gear in any environment.
-It works especially well when paired with the [quagga](https://github.com/floored1585/quagga-cookbook) cookbook, allowing complete automation and templating for both routing and switching on a Cumulus device.
+It works especially well when paired with the [quagga](https://github.com/floored1585/quagga-cookbook) cookbook, allowing complete automation and templating for routing, switching, and management on a Cumulus device.

 Requirements
 ============

 Tested on:
-* Cumulus Linux 1.5.3
+* Cumulus Linux 2.5.3

 Attributes
 ==========